Likekele double-double leads Oklahoma State past TCU 72-57

 Thomas Dziagwa and Yor Anei each scored 14 points for the Cowboys, who avenged a 52-40 defeat at TCU on Jan.
 11.

-Desmond Bane had 16 points, eight rebounds and six assists to lead TCU (13-9, 4-5), which has lost four in a row and six of its last seven.
+Missing second-leading scorer Lindy Waters and freshman Anthony Anderson due to injuries, Likekele delivered a strong performance at both ends of the floor.
+He also had six rebounds and two blocked shots.
+And Dziagwa, who had started 47 straight game before being replaced in the starting lineup two weeks ago, made 4 of 10 from 3-point range.

+”I don’t know if I want to say a gut-check moment, but it was a back-against-the-wall, what are we made of?”
+Dziagwa said of the short-handed situation. ”But I think we pride ourselves this whole year on having guys that can step up when guys go down.
+That’s how we practice, everybody competes and you can see that.
+Guys just embody their roles.”

 R.J.
-Nembhard added 14 assists and six rebounds.
+Nembhard had 16 points and six rebounds, while Desmond Bane added 14 points, eight rebounds and six assists for TCU (13-9, 4-5), which has lost four in a row and six of its last seven.

+”They outplayed us,” said Horned Frogs coach Jamie Dixon. ”The second half, it looked like we were executing and doing the things we talked about, but once again, we just can’t seem to sustain.
+Really disappointed in how we finished the game; couldn’t seem to do anything right offensively.”

 After TCU went ahead 43-40 with 14:17 remaining, the Cowboys reeled off a 19-2 run over the next eight minutes, a stretch in which TCU shot just 1-of-10 from the floor.
-The run gave Oklahoma State its biggest lead of the game, 59-45.
+The run gave Oklahoma State its biggest lead of the game to that point, 59-45.

 BIG PICTURE

-Oklahoma State: The Cowboys dealt with some injury issues, as senior starting guard Lindy Waters, second on the team in scoring (11.3 points per game) missed his first game since Jan.
+Oklahoma State: The Cowboys dealt with some injury issues, as senior starting guard Waters, second on the team in scoring (11.3 points per game) missed his first game since Jan.
 3, 2018, a span of 75 games.
 He was out due to a facial fracture suffered in the Cowboys’ 82-69 loss at Oklahoma last Saturday.
+Anderson sat out with a back bruise.
 Guard Chris Harris Jr., who started for Waters, exited the contest after just 5:55 due to a lower left leg injury, and did not return.
 Harris couldn’t put any weight on his leg as he was helped off the court.

 UP NEXT